kareniel/jonathandupre.com/content/blog/repetitions.md

 Reaching the upper bound with ease for too long is a sign of stagnation.

-And when you get close to the upper bound, it's a sign you are ready for the next level.
+But when you get close to the upper bound after honest effort, it's a sign you are ready for the next level.

 <!--
 We don't deal well with continuous quantities.
 Counting fingers is easy.
 Estimate the temperature is much harder.